apereo/cas/cas-server-documentation/installation/Maven-Overlay-Installation.md

 the most common configuration concern beyond component configuration in the Spring XML configuration files.

 ## Spring Configuration

 CAS server depends heavily on the Spring framework.
 Two modes of configuration are available.
 Note that both modes can be used at the same time.

 ### XML

 There is a `deployerConfigContext.xml` which is mostly expected by CAS adopters to be included in the overlay for environment-specific CAS settings.

 ### Groovy

-The CAS application context is able to load any `.groovy` file under the `spring-configuration` directory.
+The CAS application context is able to load a `deployerConfigContext.groovy`.
 For advanced use cases, CAS beans can be dynamically defined via the Groovy programming language.
 As an example, here is an `exampleBean` defined inside a `applicationContext.groovy` file: